• Skip to primary navigation

 Fresh papaya which goes inside the cake and on top of the cake.
 This recipe is perfect for using leftover and excess ripe papaya!

-Desiccated and flaked coconut.
-The desiccated coconut makes the cake fluffier and the flaked coconut on top of the cake adds texture.
+Dried coconut.
+The shredded (or desiccated) coconut makes the cake fluffier and the flaked coconut on top of the cake adds texture.

 Coconut oil or vegan butter which is used for the crumb topping.